-Read More: How to Make a Pie Chart in Excel [Video Tutorial]
+Read More: How to Add Subscript in Excel Graph

 Customize and create your theme, if you need a unique look or to incorporate your branding.
 You can create a new theme by picking your colors, fonts, and effects and then saving this as a new Custom theme.
 The steps to create a custom theme are given as follows:

 - At first. go to the Page Layout tab.